caolan/magery/README.md

 # Magery

-I want to improve JavaScript development for 'traditional' multi-page websites.
-This is the easiest framework I can think of that can work with server-side rendering in any language.
+The easiest JavaScript framework I can think of that could work with server-side rendering in _any_ language.

 ## Aims

 * Make your progressive enhancement of multi-page websites easier
 * Be agnostic of your backend language
+* Provide clean separation between your data and markup
 * Be relatively small in filesize, because your enhancements may also be small
-* Provide clean separation between your data and markup
 * Prove that you don't _need_ a 'single page app' to write JavaScript that is sophisticated, yet maintainable

-You might also like to read the [blog post][blog-post] that started this (Magery syntax has since been updated).
+You might also like to read the [blog post][blog-post] that started this project (Magery syntax has since been updated).

 ## Download